Interim Dean: R. Vance Roley

 TIM is fully accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA).

-Undergraduate Certificates: travel industry management
+Undergraduate Certificate: travel industry management

 Bachelor’s Degree: BS in travel industry management